-Larad is developing virus-like-particle (VLP) vaccines and diagnostics using molecular technology.
-VLPs are structurally analogous to viruses and induce a strong immune response but contain no genetic material and cannot cause disease.
-VLP vaccines can be rapidly re-engineered to keep pace with the viruses as they evolve.
-While conventional vaccines become less effective as viruses mutate, Larad will be able to adapt its VLP vaccines to combat changing viruses.
-VLPs can also be used as reagents in diagnostic kits.
+VLPs are structurally analogous to viruses and induce a strong immune response, but contain no genetic material and cannot cause disease.
+Platform vaccines made from VLPs can be rapidly re-engineered to keep pace with mutating field viruses, opposed to conventional vaccines that gradually become less effective.

 Larad has an exclusive worldwide license to the IBDV-VLP & IPNV-VLP technology covered under the following US Patents: 9,732,144; 10,086,062; & 10,100,101.